 Learn more about exciting marine research behind the scenes and experience the spectacular surroundings of our location.
-Join us for one of these three tours:
+Join us for one of these two tours:

 See our Calendar for Younger Lagoon Reserve Tour dates.

-Younger Lagoon Reserve tours are free with admission and open to the public.
-They are best suited for children 10 years of age and older.
+Younger Lagoon Reserve tours are free and open to the public.
+Space is limited to 18 participants.
+Advance reservations highly recommended; call 831-459-3800.
+Tours are best suited for children 10 years of age and older.
 Participants must be physically able to walk up and down steep inclines.
 Water and weather protection is strongly suggested.
-Space is limited to 12 participants.
-Advance reservations and advance payment required.
-Call 831-459-3800.

-This 30-minute guided tour offers insights into one of the longest wooden piers in the United States.
+Come learn more about Monterey Bay, from a vantage point a half-mile out to sea, without ever leaving land!
 The Santa Cruz Wharf extends a half-mile out to sea in a dynamic and truly marine environment.
-Scientists at the University of California utilize this easy access to ocean ecosystems to conduct research in sustainable energy, biological oceanography, harmful algal blooms, and marine mammals.
-Seymour Center docents lead tours of the wharf every Saturday and Sunday at 1:00 p.m. and 3:00 p.m. year-round.
+Scientists from the University of California, Santa Cruz utilize this easy access to ocean ecosystems to conduct research in sustainable energy, biological oceanography, harmful algal blooms, and marine mammals.